antinatura/antinatura.github.io/uni/index.md

 ### CMP 202 – Data Structures and Algorithms 2

-**Description:** Introduction to parallel programming on shared memory and GPU architectures and the design techniques underpinning parallel applications, using a range of case studies drawn from typical real-world applications.
+**Description:** Foundations of parallel programming on shared memory and GPU architectures and the design techniques underpinning parallel applications, using a range of case studies drawn from typical real-world applications.

 **Coursework:**
 - Weekly quizzes